Frequently Asked Questions about the LETB Refresher Course

 What Should I Expect From the Refresher Course?

-The 80 hours Refresher Course is a self-directed, non-instructor lead course that is accessed through the ACADIS portal.
-Although the applicant progresses at her/his own pace, be aware that I.C. §5-2-1-9(p) establishes a STRICT time limit of six (6) months to complete the refresher.
+The 80 hours Refresher Course is a mostly self-directed, non-instructor lead course that is accessed through the ACADIS portal.
+There are some topics that will be completed with a local LETB-certified instructor.
+Although the applicant progresses at her/his own pace, be aware that I.C. §5-2-1-9(p) establishes a STRICT time limit of six (6) months from the date of hire to complete every course of the refresher, including all psychomotor skills and CPR.

 For a list of topics and required hours of training CLICK HERE.